21 Stunning Varieties of Prayer Plants to Grow at Home

 2. Lubbersiana

-Unlike the highly symmetrical patterns you will find on most prayer plants, Ctenanthe lubbersiana has marbled yellow and cream variegation on its medium green foliage.
+Unlike the highly symmetrical patterns you find on most prayer plants, Ctenanthe lubbersiana has marbled yellow and cream variegation on medium green foliage.
 Leaves are oblong and rounded.

-A close up horizontal image of Ctenanthe lubbersiana with variegated cream and green leaves.
+A close up horizontal image of Ctenanthe lubbersiana prayer plant with variegated cream and green leaves.

 C. lubbersiana.

-One of the larger species among prayer plants, bamburanta can grow to be two to four feet tall and two to three feet wide.
-When flowers appear, they are tiny and white in color.
+One of the larger species among prayer plants, it can grow two to four feet tall and two to three feet wide.
+Outdoors it produces tiny white flowers.

 Bamburanta won the Royal Horticultural Society’s Award of Garden Merit for ornamentals in 1993.